Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ### Site-Goals

-The site is aimed to help restaurant staff to easily manage the menus displayed on the website, as well as keeping track of upcoming bookings and capacity, editing and deleting as neccessary.
+The site is aimed to help students and admin to easily manage courses and bookings in the website, as well as keeping track of existing bookings  editing and deleting as neccessary.

-The site also aims to provide customers with a simple, hassle free way to make reservations without the need to call the restaurant.
-They will also be able to cancel their bookings or update when needed.
+The site also aims to provide informations to visitors abouth the courses , the places left for a course and the detailed information about date , place etc.

 ### Agile Planning